jeffersonheard/ga_dynamic_models/README.rst

 Getting started
 ===============

 This app is still very early in its development stage.
 Although it is working, parts of the application regarding management are currently lacking.
 Currently there are no management views setup for this application.
-The dynamic models and APIs themselves are not listed in the admin application.
 Furthermore there are no default forms setup for creating dynamic models.
 There will be soon, but for now this application seems useful and generic enough to make available.

 Once you have fulfilled the main requirements, add ``ga_dynamic_models`` to your INSTALLED_APPS section in Django's settings, and add an entry for ga_dynamic_models.urls in your main ``urls.py``.
 This will create an endpoint at